yang-luo-lab/cov-ldsc/README.md

 ## cov-LDSC
 covariate-adjusted LD score regression (cov-LDSC) is a method to provide robust hg2 estimates from GWAS summary statistics and in-sample LD estimates in admixed populations.
-Check out the latest [preprint](https://www.biorxiv.org/content/early/2018/12/22/503144) of cov-LDSC on bioRxiv.
+You can read and cite our manuscript [here](https://academic.oup.com/hmg/article/30/16/1521/6275363).

 ![ ](manuscript/figures/Figure1-covLDSC_overview.jpg)